Leandro Trossard to Arsenal: Gunners agree £27m deal with Brighton for Belgian attacker

 The agreed fee is an initial £20m plus add-ons - it could reach £27m.

-Trossard is now expected to have a medical and finalise personal terms with the Premier League leaders.
+Trossard is due to undergo a medical on Friday morning and finalise personal terms with the Premier League leaders.
 Sky Sports News has been told he will sign a four-and-a-half-year contract at Arsenal, with the option to extend the deal for another year.

 If the Belgian international is registered by midday on Friday, he will be available to play in the Gunners' match against Manchester United on Sunday, live on Sky Sports.